Exposure Therapy with Children and Adolescents

 About the AuthorMichael A. Southam-Gerow

-, PhD, is Professor and Chair of Psychology at Virginia Commonwealth University.
+, PhD, is Professor of Psychology at Virginia Commonwealth University.
 His research focuses on the dissemination and implementation of psychological treatments for mental health problems in children and adolescents.
 He also studies emotion processes (such as emotion regulation) in children and adolescents, and treatment integrity.
-Dr. Southam-Gerow is a consultant for PracticeWise, a company offering training in evidence-informed approaches to children’s mental health care to therapists and agencies.
-He is Associate Editor of the Journal of Consulting and Clinical Psychology
+Dr. Southam-Gerow is a consultant for PracticeWise, a company offering training to therapists and agencies in evidence-informed approaches to children’s mental health care.
+He has served as Associate Editor for the Journal of Consulting and Clinical Psychology

-, has published dozens of scholarly papers, and is author of Emotion Regulation in Children and Adolescents
+has published dozens of scholarly papers, and is author of Emotion Regulation in Children and Adolescents: A Practitioner’s Guide

 Clinical child/adolescent psychologists, counselors, social workers, and psychiatrists.